 LinkedIn Follow VS Connect

-When someone is your 1st-degree connection, you can see each other’s content and any type of update on your feeds.
+When someone is your 1st-degree connection, you can see each other’s content and any update on your feeds.
 Also, you are allowed to exchange regular LinkedIn messages.
 You always follow your 1st-degree connections by default, but you can also unfollow them.

 If you turn on the Creator Mode, you can continue growing your network without necessarily adding new connections.